ClicShopping/ClicShopping_V3/README.md

  Community : https://www.clicshopping.org

- ClicShopping is an Ecommerce OpenSource Solution B2B / B2C / B2B-B2C.
+ ClicShopping(tm) is an Ecommerce OpenSource Solution B2B / B2C / B2B-B2C.
 Several configurations can be used.
  The solution is built on modules and APP to have a very big flexibility.
  The approach is completely modular on the catalog / administration with simple code to understand, to customize and to update at need.